jiloj/jtagger/README.md

 * Includes shakespeare
 * News paper activities such as columnists, and editors
 * Philosophical works will go in here, such as my boi Sartre
+* Questions about literary devices and the theory of literature and writing will tend to go here.

 #### TV/Film